 Securing Enterprise Digital Infrastructures via Online Coordinated Cloud-Edge Traffic Scrubbing (Lei Jiao)

-An effective approach to mitigate volumetric traffic attacks, traffic scrubbing refers to routing the suspicious traffic to dedicated scrubbing centers for investigation, where the malicious traffic is blocked or dropped and the legitimate traffic is injected back to the network and continues to flow as normal.
-This project studies the scheduling problem of dynamically scrubbing large-scale distributed suspicious traffic to protect enterprise digital infrastructures through both the powerful cloud scrubbing centers which reside in remote locations and the often-limited edge scrubbing facilities in closer proximity to victims.
-The goal of this project is to design, analyze, implement, and evaluate a key set of intelligent control algorithms in order to automate the process of making the scheduling decisions of traffic scrubbing from the victim’s perspective, while providing rigorous performance guarantees provable via the mathematics of optimization.
-The project aims to deliver readily-deployable algorithm implementations, and will demonstrate the feasibility, the efficacy, and the cost benefit of joint cloud and edge scrubbing that are used in an informed and strategic manner.
-The project will have an immediate and direct impact on enterprises that use or consider using scrubbing centers to mitigate malicious traffic, and can help them test, adopt, and tune the proposed solutions to secure their infrastructures.
-The novel methods, algorithms, and analytics that are developed in this project will be rooted in fundamental theories and expected to be applicable to a wider range of problems further beyond the enterprise security scenario, including relevant problems in telecommunication networks and services.
-This research is currently projected to involve one or multiple international collaborators, such as students and researchers from the Chinese Academy of Sciences, among others.
+An effective approach to mitigate volumetric traffic attacks, traffic scrubbing refers to routing the suspicious traffic to dedicated scrubbing locations for investigation, where the malicious traffic is blocked or dropped and the legitimate traffic is injected back to the network and continues to flow as normal.
+This project studies the scrubbing of large-scale distributed suspicious traffic to protect enterprise digital infrastructures through both the powerful scrubbing centers which reside in remote locations and the often-limited local scrubbing facilities in closer proximity to victims.
+The goal of this project is to design, analyze, implement, and evaluate a key set of algorithms to automate traffic scrubbing from the victim’s perspective.
+The project aims to deliver readily-deployable implementations, and will demonstrate the feasibility, the efficacy, and the cost benefit of the proposed approaches in an informed manner.
+The project will have an immediate and direct impact on enterprises that use or consider using scrubbing to mitigate malicious traffic, and can help them test, adopt, and tune the proposed solutions to secure their infrastructures.
+The novel methods that are developed in this project will be expected to be applicable to a wider range of problems further beyond the enterprise security scenario, including relevant problems in telecommunication networks and services.
+This research is currently projected to involve one or multiple international collaborators.